Buying Guide - Bar Stools

-The Statement kitchen island is the biggest trend in today’s kitchen design.
-It is an essential feature of any kitchen and one of the most versatile, accommodating food prep, cooking, and storage as well as work, relaxed socialising and informal
+The Statement kitchen island is the one of the biggest trends in kitchen design.
+It is becoming an essential feature of any kitchen and one of the most versatile, accommodating food prep, cooking, and storage as well as work, relaxed socialising and informal

 With today’s abundance of beautiful designer fabrics, bar stools now have the potential to become a stunning accessory that will bring a kitchen design to life.